Beatrix Farrand: Landscape design career

-In 1928 her husband accepted the position as the first Director of The Huntington Library (1927–41) in San Marino, California.
+In 1928, her husband accepted the position as the first Director of The Huntington Library (1927–41) in San Marino, California.
 They moved to California, but Farrand had trouble building a clientele in that state.
-William Hertrich had long standing dominion of the Botanical Gardens at the Huntington.
-The landscape designers Florence Yoch and Louise Council, and Lockwood DeForest Jr., among others, were already well established there.
-Her few projects came via friends, such as the Bliss winter and retirement estate, Casa Dorinda, in Montecito, California and the patronage of Mildred Bliss's mother, Anna Blakely Bliss, for the nearby Santa Barbara Botanic Garden project.
+William Hertrich had long-standing dominion of the Botanical Gardens at the Huntington.
+The landscape designers Florence Yoch and Louise Council, and Lockwood DeForest Jr., among others, were already well-established there.
+Her few projects came via friends, such as the Bliss winter and retirement estate, Casa Dorinda, in Montecito, California, and the patronage of Mildred Bliss's mother, Anna Blakely Bliss, for the nearby Santa Barbara Botanic Garden project.
 In the Los Angeles area, she had several commissions each with astronomer George Ellery Hale and architect Myron Hunt.
 With the latter she worked on projects at Occidental College and the California Institute of Technology (Caltech).

-Farrand commuted cross-country by train for her eastern projects, such as the design and supervision of the Chinese inspired garden at 'The Eyrie' for Abby Aldrich Rockefeller on Mount Desert Island in Seal Harbor, Maine (1926–35).
+Farrand commuted cross-country by train for her eastern projects, such as the design and supervision of the Chinese inspired garden at 'The Eyrie' for Abby Aldrich Rockefeller in Seal Harbor, Maine (1926–35).
 This was the era of the automobile, and in her designs Farrand applied principles learned earlier from Frederick Law Olmsted's drives at the Arnold Arboretum and the Biltmore Estate of George Washington Vanderbilt II.
-John D. Rockefeller, Jr. sought out and funded Farrand to design planting plans for subtle carriage roads at Acadia National Park on Mount Desert Island, Maine, near her Reef Point home (c.1930).
+John D. Rockefeller Jr. sought out and funded Farrand to design planting plans for subtle carriage roads at Acadia National Park on Mount Desert Island, Maine, near her Reef Point home (c.1930).
 Their use continues at the Park.

 Extant Farrand private gardens in the eastern U.S. are: the Bliss family's Dumbarton Oaks in Georgetown, Washington, D.C.; the Harkness summer home 'Eolia' in Waterford, Connecticut (1918–1924), now preserved as the Harkness Memorial State Park; and the Rockefellers' estate 'The Eyrie' in Seal Harbor, Maine.
 She also collaborated with Edith Wharton on landscape and garden design for The Mount, Wharton's home in Lenox, Massachusetts, which is open to visitors from May–October.
 Henry James introduced her to Theodate Pope Riddle, "one of her most fascinating clients", who owned the estate 'Hill-Stead' (1913), now preserved as the Hill-Stead Museum in Farmington, Connecticut.
 In 1942, with Walter Macomber, she designed the gardens at Green Spring, near Alexandria, Virginia.

 The Santa Barbara Botanic Garden, for California native plants, represents her talent in Santa Barbara, California.
 In England, her evolving major project, 'Dartington Hall', was for heiress Dorothy Payne Elmhirst in Devon (1932–37).
-The Reef Point Collection of her library, drawings and herbarium specimens are archived in the Environmental Design Archives at the College of Environmental Design at the University of California, Berkeley (U.C.
-Berkeley) campus, except for the Dumbarton Oaks documents located at the library there, and the Arnold Arboretum drawings in their archives, both under the stewardship of Harvard.
+The Reef Point Collection of her library, drawings and herbarium specimens are archived in the Environmental Design Archives at the College of Environmental Design at the University of California, Berkeley campus, except for the Dumbarton Oaks documents located at the library there, and the Arnold Arboretum drawings in their archives, both under the stewardship of Harvard.